 My daughter is a junior in high school.
 She says that she would like to be a forensic anthropologist.
 Which colleges offer this specialized subject as a major?
 What are the chances she’ll find a job in this area after college?
 What salary could she expect to earn?

 To become a physician or an M.D., you’ll need a four-year college degree first.
 Most students who aim for medical school major in pre-medical programs, biology, chemistry, or other sciences that provide the core foundations necessary for medical study.
 Next, you’ll apply to medical school, which can take an average of six years to complete with a residency included.
-Medical school is a commitment, so your four-year college experience should show you whether or not you’re really passionate enough about health sciences to enter this field.
+Medical school is a commitment, so your four-year college experience should show you whether or not you’re really passionate enough about career choices in health sciences.
 For more information, take a look at a few websites of medical schools in your area.
 There, you’ll find the requirements for admissions.
 Many students participate in internships during college to help them prepare for medical school.
 Congratulations on this goal!
 It will be a challenge, for certain, but it will be a rewarding one if you’re truly passionate about the field.
 Good luck!

 I am a junior and I can’t figure out what major I would go into because I want to be a fiction writer.
 Is it better to just major in English or to have a different major and minor in English?
 Many people are telling me to go for it, but I want something to fall back on.